The Last of Mrs. Cheyney (1937 film): Plot

-Lord Francis Kelton (Frank Morgan) finds a beautiful woman in his stateroom.
-He is flustered, but his playboy friend, Lord Arthur Dilling (Robert Montgomery), is fascinated by her.
-He finds out from the ship's purser that she is American widow Fay Cheyney (Joan Crawford) on her way to stay in England.
-In London, she becomes the darling of English society, impressing everyone, including Arthur's wealthy aunt, the Duchess of Ebley (Jessie Ralph), who invites her to stay with her for the weekend.
+Lord Francis Kelton finds a beautiful woman in his stateroom.
+He is flustered, but his playboy friend, Lord Arthur Dilling, is fascinated by her.
+He finds out from the ship's purser that she is American widow Fay Cheyney on her way to stay in England.
+In London, she becomes the darling of English society, impressing everyone, including Arthur's wealthy aunt, the Duchess of Ebley, who invites her to stay with her for the weekend.
 Arthur tries to impress Fay, but is rejected by her, even though she is becoming attracted to him.

-After a charity auction at Fay's house, her "servants" look forward to a profitable future, but Charles (William Powell), her butler, suggests that she may be more fond of Arthur than she pretends.
+After a charity auction at Fay's house, her "servants" look forward to a profitable future, but Charles, her butler, suggests that she may be more fond of Arthur than she pretends.
 Fay and her servants are really confidence operators who are planning a jewel robbery, using Fay as their front.
 At the duchess' country home, she suggests to Fay that Arthur, who usually acts like a cad, is really in love with her, but Fay shrugs off her words.
 After Lord Kelton makes a bungled attempt to propose to her, Fay sneaks into the duchess' room and attempts to steal her pearl necklace, but is interrupted by a maid.
 Before she can resume, Arthur also interrupts and proposes.
 In London, the servants worry about Fay's lack of success, while in the country Fay learns how to get into the duchess' safe, but finds it difficult to think of robbing her because of her kindness.

 Soon Charles arrives, but tells Fay that she can't get out of the plan now because of the others.
 Before he leaves, she decides to continue, even though Charles offers to face the others himself, and tells him that she will signal him when she has the duchess' pearls.
 Arthur sees Charles sneaking around the grounds and tries to have him stay the night, suspecting that he has seen Charles somewhere before, but Charles leaves.
 Later, when Fay steals the pearls, Arthur confronts her before she can throw them down to her friends, after remembering that he recognized Charles from an incident the previous year on the Riviera.
 He tries to blackmail her into spending the night with him, but she refuses, saying that she has never done that before.
 She then rings the alarm, rousing the entire household.
 He tries to take the blame, saying he acted like a cad, but she produces the pearls and tells them all the truth.